-A mod (short for “modification”) is an alteration by players of a video game that changes one or more aspects of the game, such as how it looks or behaves.
-Mods range in scope from small additions of functionality all the way up to complete overhauls of a game.
+A mod (short for “modification”) is an alteration by players of a video game that changes one or more aspects of the game, such as how it functions or behaves, or in which they change the values of the game to their own advantage.
+As I said, mods are one of the many different methods of cheating.
+And within that cheating category, there are many different forms of modding. game mods range in scope from small additions of functionality all the way up to complete overhauls of a game.
 Sometimes mods expose hidden UIs that unlock features or allow players to ‘buy’ game objects/value without spending money (ie: bypassing in-app purchases).

-Some of the key things to do with tweaks are: removing all mobile ads from a game, changing game values, bypassing in-app purchases, customizing the designs, icons, icon designs, or creating full-blown pirated copies of popular mobile games that cheaters attempt to distribute fraudulently on alternative app stores to generate revenue for themselves.
+Some of the key things game cheaters can use or obtain tweaks for are: removing all mobile ads from a game, changing game values, bypassing in-app purchases, customizing design elements or icons, or creating full-blown pirated copies of popular mobile games that cheaters attempt to distribute fraudulently on alternative app stores to generate revenue for themselves.
 Using the Cydia Repository, cheaters can download thousands of different tweaks for iOS which are not available on Apple’s Appstore.
 In the context of gaming, you can find tweaks that allow you for example to increase monetary/cash in a mobile game, activate special powers or capabilities for your character, speed up your play, jump to different levels, increase the speed of your clicking or accuracy of shooting, disable time or life limits, and much more.
-To borrow from the old apple saying, if a game capability exists, ‘there’s a tweak for that’.
+To borrow from the old Apple saying, if a game capability exists, ‘there’s a tweak for that’.

 Some game tweaks require jailbreaking, others can be done without jailbreaking.
 If jailbreak is required, it’s not too much effort for the cheater to use one of the many freely available jailbreak programs, such as Checkra1n or Unc0ver.
 Because Checkra1n exploits a hardware/firmware bug in order to achieve Jailbreaking Apple cannot issue a software patch to stop the Jailbreak exploit.
 And Checkra1n works on most iOS devices, making it a ‘go to’ tool for experienced game cheaters.